eserali/eserali/README.md

 I developed a few projects using Kotlin software language.

-In my projects, I used structures such as Firebase, MVVM, Hilt, LiveData, Retrofit, Room, Navigation, Gif animation, Location, Permissions, View binding,Turkish - English language support.
+In my projects, I used structures such as Firebase, MVVM, Hilt, LiveData, Retrofit, Room, Navigation,Glide, Gif animation, Location, Permissions, View binding,Turkish - English language support.

 I also have knowledge about technologies such as Data binding, Coroutines, Jetpack compose, RxJava.